ThilinaRajapakse/simpletransformers/docs/_docs/12-ner-specifics.md

 ## Supported Model Types

 New model types are regularly added to the library.
-Text classification tasks currently supports the model types given below.
+Named Entity Recognition tasks currently supports the model types given below.

 | Model       | Model code for `NERModel` |
 |-------------|--------------------------------------|